 There are a number of different organisations and projects that are generating roadmaps about the current and future technologies that are (or may be in the future) available in the High Performance Computing (HPC) space.
-A summary table of which had been created by Eurolab-4-HPC for their report on the "Eurolab4HPC Long-Term Vision on High-Performance Computing", including summary input from projects such as PRACE, ETP4HPC, HiPEAC, BDVA and others.
+A summary table of which had been created by Eurolab-4-HPC for their report on the "Eurolab4HPC Long-Term Vision on High-Performance Computing (2nd Edition)", including summary input from projects such as PRACE, ETP4HPC, HiPEAC, BDVA and others.

-The Eurolab4HPC Vision will be continued with a planned new Vision release in January 2020 and a graphic they created already highlights the factors that influence this document (reproduced in Fig. 1).
-In this section we will focus on a small subset of the content of these roadmaps (primarily from Eurolab4HPC and ETP4HPC) that are most likely to impact the target community of E-CAM in the 3-5 year horizon.
+The second edition Eurolab4HPC Vision was released in January 2020 but a summary graphic they created highlights the factors that influence this document (reproduced in Fig.1).
+In this section we will focus on a small subset of the content of these roadmaps (primarily from Eurolab4HPC and ETP4HPC) that are most likely to impact the target community of E-CAM in the 3-5 year horizon and likely beyond.